docker/docs/docker-hub/publish/publisher_faq.md

 *Description* maps to *Product description* in the publish process.
 *License* maps to *Support Link* in the publish process.
 *Documentation* maps to *Documentation Link* in the publish process.
-*Feedback* is provided via customer reviews. https://hub.docker.com/images/node?tab=reviews is an example.
+*Feedback* is provided through customer reviews. https://hub.docker.com/images/node?tab=reviews is an example.
 *Tier Description* is what you see once users get entitled to a plan.
 For instance, in https://hub.docker.com/images/openmaptiles-openstreetmap-maps/plans/f1fc533a-76f0-493a-80a1-4e0a2b38a563?tab=instructions `A detailed street map of any place on a planet.
 Evaluation and non-production use.
 Production use license available separately` is what this publisher entered in the Tier description
 *Installation instructions* is documentation on installing your software.
 In this case the documentation is just `Just launch the container and the map is going to be available on port 80 - ready-to-use - with instructions and list of available styles.` (We recommend more details for any content that's a certification candidate).